 The one closest to camera.

-If you straighten out a leg when sitting down, even when you perch, you’ll make the top of the thigh spread out.
+When sitting down, even if you perch, straightening a leg makes the top of the thigh spread out.
 This of course makes the leg appear larger and that’s absolutely not what your female portrait client wants.

-Bending the leg closest to camera therefore has two advantages:
+Bending the leg closest to camera when seated therefore has two advantages:

 - It creates interesting shape